billbuchanan/csn09112/week09_test/README.md

 <img src="https://github.com/billbuchanan/csn09112/blob/master/zadditional/top_csn09112.png"/>

 # Test 1
 You will answer the questions with either fixed answers, short explainations or with multiple choice.
-The test is an open book test, and runs within the lecture time.
+The test is a closed book test.
 Note there will be no lectures in Week 9.

 Time for test: **Thursday, 4 November 2020, 9:30am**.
 Time: 65 mins.